8 Details Not to Share Before Your Wedding Day

 Your guests should be surprised when they enter your venue, so don’t give them too much info about how you’ll be embellishing it.
 If you’ve got some super sleuths on your guest list they may be able to figure out the colour scheme themselves, especially if you’ve been using the same shades on your wedding website and stationery.

-Your friends and family don’t need to know all the nitty gritty details about your decor before your big day.
-Sure, your wedding theme should give them a hint as to how your venue will be spruced up, but save what type of centerpiece vessels you’re going with and which table linens you’re using for the day of.
-There’s a big difference between telling them it’ll be a rustic chic affair and showing off all your fancy new bits and bobs on Instagram.
+Your friends and family don’t need to know all the nitty-gritty details about your wedding decor before your big day.
+Sure, your wedding theme should give them a hint as to how your venue will be spruced up, but save what type of wedding centerpiece vessels you’re going with and which table linens you’re using for the day of.
+There’s a big difference between telling them it’ll be a rustic-chic affair and showing off all your fancy new bits and bobs on Instagram.

 First Dance Song

 Understandably, you’ve probably spent a lot of time hunting for your first dance song.
-When you’ve finally nailed it down, you don’t want to risk get any weird looks or negative remarks from your pals, so keep it to yourself.
+When you’ve finally nailed it down, you don’t want to risk getting any weird looks nor negative remarks from your pals, so keep it to yourself.
 If they don’t understand your choice, that’s A-OK, it’s your first dance, not theirs.

 There’s a good chance you’ll be inundated with texts before your wedding day asking if so-and-so is coming to your wedding, but you don’t have to let everyone in on your guest list.
 In fact, it’s best to keep those details to yourself and a few family members.
 Explaining why someone didn’t make the cut can be quite the awkward situation, so save yourself the stress and skip sharing too many details.

-Organized any fun surprises?
-Keep them hush-hush!
+Organized any unique wedding entertainment to surprise your guests?
+Keep it hush-hush!
 After all, they’re called surprises for a reason.
-If you plan on doing an elaborate choreographed dance number, adding a GIF photobooth to your venue or are hiring a drone videographer for the big event, don’t let it slip.
+If you plan on doing an elaborately choreographed dance number, adding a GIF photobooth to your venue or are hiring a drone videographer for the big event, don’t let it slip.